 “Assignments” would be determined by a volunteer’s interests and skills, and the Homes’ director.
 We’ve had volunteers tackle painting, gardening and organization projects.
 Others have enriched the lives of our residents (and staff) by utilizing their musical abilities—someone with a guitar, for instance, could be a wandering troubadour for all the units.
 Others have coaxed smiles by giving gentle massages and one-on-one attention to some of our more impaired people.
 Others have helped some of our people with games—we would love a bocce ball coach since we’ve Palestine’s only court, eager residents, but no one with the time and skill to coach them.
 Other volunteers might help with ‘transport’–pushing wheelchairs so our residents could enjoy different parts of the garden, accompanying them on trips outside the Homes ….
 We’d be grateful to have volunteers who could work on developing materials for fundraising—increasing our web presence, taking pictures of our residents who love to have their rooms adorned with pictures of themselves…..
 If someone has specialized skills in special education, and/or autism, and/or working with the blind, we’d love help in developing our program.
 Also, a licensed psychologist with experience in special needs to assist in diagnosing some of our people…..

-So really, absolutely anyone with a pair of helping hands and a smile has more than enough skills to be of help somewhere.
-There’s a task that can be found for any skill set or for however involved you’d like to be.
+So really, absolutely anyone with a pair of helping hands and a smile has more than enough skills to be of help somewhere in the NGOs in Palestine.

 Finally I was wondering how long I would need to volunteer for, as I know many people have very different time schedules and limited amounts of leave from work or perhaps the opposite and would like to stay somewhere a bit longer: